platypus-finance/core/CONTRIBUTING.md

-# Contributing to Yearn Dev Docs
+# Contributing to Platypus Finance Core

 Thanks for taking the time to contribute to the Platypus Finance!